! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

-In California, there are two types of sexual harassment, hostile work environment harassment and quid pro quo sexual harassment.
+In California, there are two types of sexual harassment, hostile work environment and quid pro quo.
 It can be committed by both male and female co-workers and supervisors.

 Sexual harassment that results in a hostile work environment often include acts such as:

 In quid pro quo sexual harassment, a boss or supervisor demands or attempts to extort sexual acts for employment benefits.
 Commonly, employers will seek sexual favors for continued employment, a salary raise, or a job promotion.
-A single incident is enough to support a legal claim of sexual harassment.
+A single incident is enough to support a legal claim.